Manu343726/biicode-posts/glfwcpluspluscom/post.md

 ```

 We have ball coordinates, ball speed, and its radius.
 There is also a `gravity` constant, since we want our ball to bounce.
+The template stuff on the constructor is a variadic template with perfect forwarding, just to bypass all the arguments to the base class constructor.

 The `on_keydon()` callback is not complex: Just closes the window when the user presses `ESC`: